jaredpetersen/go-health/README.md

 ctx := context.Background()
 healthChecker := health.Checker{Checks: checks}

-// Kick off a goroutine for each check automatically and store the information on the original Check structs healthChecker.Start(ctx)
+// Kick off a goroutine for each check automatically and store the results on the original check healthChecker.Start(ctx)

 // Retrieve the most recent result for each of the checks